• Skip to content

 What is the idea behind atypical antipsychotics?

 In the brain, signals move along connections between brain cells with the help of receptors.
-Receptors are small message receivers on the outside of each brain cell, a bit like chemical antennae that pick up specific signals.
+Receptors are small message receivers on the outside of each brain cell, which work like chemical antennae that pick up specific signals.
 Antipsychotic drugs block specific receptors in the brain, and it’s thought that this reduces the activity in these parts of the brain.

 What does the use of atypical antipsychotics involve?

 The medicine can be swallowed or taken as an injection.
-The specific medicine and dosage depends on each child’s symptoms.
+The specific medicine and dosage depends on each child.

 A specialist medical practitioner like a paediatrician or child psychiatrist must monitor the child taking the medicine.
 The child needs regular appointments with this professional, as well as regular check-ups to monitor weight gain and liver function.